sakshi-chakre-04/portfolio/README.md

 - `MONGODB_URI`: MongoDB connection string
 - `PORT`: Port number for the server (default: 3000)

-## 🚀 Deployment

-This application is currently deployed on:
-- Render:

 ## 📝 License

 This project is licensed under the ISC License.